 Stephanie first started coaching in 2001.
 Since then, she has coached a wide range of levels and age groups at various clubs throughout the province.
 In 2004, she initiated and developed the re-establishment of the Trent University Synchro Team, and competed with the team.
 She was the head coach of the Brant Synchro club for 3 years, and has been involved in multiple Synchro Ontario High Performance Camps.
 In 2013, Stephanie spent the summer developing a synchro camp, along with regular season programming for athletes on the island of Curacao.
 She is a provincial level judge, and continues to compete in the sport at the Masters level.
 Steph is excited to compete with OSSC’s team at Masters Worlds in Budapest this summer.

-Taking on a new role this season as the Provincial Program Director, Steph is looking forward to being involved in both the morning and evening programs.
-She will be working closely with the provincial stream, along with coaching a 13-15 FINA team.
+Steph is looking forward to being involved in both the morning and evening programs.
+She will be coaching a 13-15 HP Team as well as co-coaching a 11-12 Competitive Team.

 13-15 FINA Figure Coach & FINA Floater Coach